devindia/TextWrapper/README.md

-# About Angular-TextWrapper
+# About

 This package helps you to implement "Read More" or "See More" and "Read Less" or "See Less" on a long string while displaying on UI.

+# Update

+Type definitions have been added.
+It will work seamless with latest angular versions.

-# installation
+# Installation

 `npm i angular-textwrapper --save`